MMXXDnox/David_Portfolio/README.md

 This is my demonstration how I use Bootstrap to create a responsive website, Enhanced website using Bootstrap and demonstrate my understanding of Bootstrap.

 ### HTML_and_CSS_Website_Assignment
-Brief description of your project and its impact.
+This is my repository that has examples and course work demonstrating my understanding of HTML, CSS and JavaScript..

 ### Basic_HTML_and_CSS
 HTML and CSS Project